kernelci/kernelci-core/doc/collection-boot.rst

  :query string job_id: The ID of a job.
  :query string kernel: The name of a kernel.
  :query string defconfig: The name of a defconfig.
+ :query string defconfig_full: The full name of a defconfig (with config fragments).
  :query string defconfig_id: The ID of a defconfig.
  :query string endian: The endianness of the board.
  :query string board: The name of a board.